About Maine Citizens for Clean Elections and the League of Women Voters of Maine

 Marion Holshouser was a founder of MCCE and a passionate believer and a dynamic participant in the democratic political process.
 In Urbana, Illinois, she ran for office and was elected to the City Council and the office of City Treasurer.
 She served twice as a Carter delegate to the National Democratic Convention.
 She believed in the value of nonpartisan political work and was an active member of the League of Women Voters for most of her adult life.
 In "retirement" in Maine, she served on the League's state and local boards for many years, rising to president of both the state and Portland area organizations.
 She worked tirelessly on many League initiatives and received numerous awards for her contributions.
 Among her proudest accomplishments was spearheading the League of Women Voters' lead participation in Maine Voters for Clean Elections, the coalition that passed the Maine Clean Election Act by referendum in 1996 and later became MCCE.
 Marion's vision of an inclusive, participatory political system helped to shape the Maine Clean Election Act, and Maine people have benefited ever since its passage.

-MCCE is seeking interns to help advance our mission to create a government truly of, by, and for all people.
+We are seeking interns to help advance our mission to create a government truly of, by, and for all people.
 Internships are created based on the interest of applicants and organizational needs.
 The primary focus areas include communications, community organizing and volunteer engagement, legal research, and/or grassroots fundraising.
-Interns will work with teams of volunteers on activities designed to strengthen the Maine Clean Election Act and other democracy-strengthening reforms through MCCE's education and advocacy outreach programs.
-MCCE has ambitious outreach plans in 2017 including implementing new reforms to the Maine Clean Elections Act.
+Interns will work with teams of volunteers on activities designed to increase informed voter engagement, and advocate for a more inclusive democracy.
+In 2018, we are registering voters, expanding our nonpartisan voter guide, encouraging turnout in under-represented communities, supporting a ballot referendum to increase transparency in Portland elections, and planning our policy agenda for the next Maine legislature!
 This is a great opportunity to develop community organizing, communications and research skills in a winning, fast-paced, nonprofit organization.
 You will help advance social change in one of the most important issues facing our democracy today.
 Read testimonials from our former interns.

-- Active participation in state-level and national-level campaigns to advance campaign finance reforms.
+- Active participation in local, state and national-level campaigns to advance political equality

-- Reaching out to supporters to take action through phone calls, emails, and social media.
+- Reaching out to supporters to take action, through tabling, phone calls, emails, and social media.

-- Completing a small-scale research project that fulfills both MCCE's organizational needs and the intern's interests.
+- Completing a small-scale research project that fulfills both our organizational needs and the intern's interests.

 - Individual projects, including communications or legal research.